-Constitution does not require that the notice be in writing."
+Our Comment: (1) This Interpretation does not require the notice to be in writing.
+The Commissions' preamble to this Interpretation (see, November 5, 2004 issue of the Texas Register) states that the notice can be oral because "the Constitution does not require that the notice be in writing."
 (2) This Interpretation does not expressly require the borrower to identify the loan as a home equity loan.
 In fact, the Commissions' preamble to this Interpretation states "[t]he interpretation requires the borrower to identify the loan and that information should allow the lender to determine whether the loan is a home equity loan."
 (3) See Curry v.
 Bank of America, N.A., 232 S.W.3d 345 (Tex.App.-Dallas, 2007, review denied 2008), supra in Section II.F.1., for a case on an inadequate "description of the alleged failure to comply."
 See also Wells Fargo Bank, N.A. v.
-Leath, 2014 WL 31352 (Tex.
+Leath, 425 S.W.3d 525 (Tex.
 App.-Dallas Jan.
-6, 2014), supplemented by 2014 WL 1141248, supra in Section II.G.10., for a case on a notice that satisfied the requirement of §153.91.
+6, 2014), supra in Section II.G.10., for a case on a notice that satisfied the requirement of §153.91.